 In this free Negotiation Genius summary, we’ll share some highlights from the Negotiation Toolkit, and issues/challenges to expect when negotiating in the real-world.
-Do get a copy of our full summary bundle for the detailed strategies, tips, and examples.
+Do get our full summary bundle (with text, infographic and audio formats) for the detailed strategies, tips, and examples.

 Claiming and Creating Value in Negotiation